ragill/nar-gradle-plugin/README.md

 # Building

-Executing `./gradlew` builds and assembles the project Executing `./gradlew publishMavenLocal` creates all of the artifacts and pushes them to your local maven repository.
+Executing `./gradlew` builds and assembles the project Executing `./gradlew publishToMavenLocal` creates all of the artifacts and pushes them to your local maven repository.

 # Using